piguaso/AMD-RPI-pico-w-Projects/README.md

 OLED Display Control with Raspberry Pi Pico

-This project demonstrates how to control an OLED display (SSD1306) using the Raspberry Pi Pico via I2C, with an example that displays the message "HOLA PROFE".
+This project demonstrates how to control an OLED display (SSD1306) using the Raspberry Pi Pico via I2C, with an example that displays the message "HOLA".

 Requirements